 For some people, going the Roth route is a no brainer.
 For others, getting a tax-deduction now could be more important.
 It all depends on your circumstances each year, and whether you think your tax bracket will be lower or higher in retirement.

 Yes.
 You don’t have to apply to each one separately.
 Once you set up a solo 401k plan, you have access to both a traditional solo 401k and a Roth solo 401k (if your plan provider offers both).
 If you’re eligible to open a solo 401k, there are no other special requirements or separate applications to open a Roth solo 401k account.

 - You must not have any full-time W-2 employees that work over 1,000 hours per year in your business (excluding your spouse).

 All business entities are eligible whether you’re a sole proprietorship, LLC, partnership, C corporation, or S corporation.

 How about withdrawal rules?

-They’re the same, as well.
-With both plans, you have to wait until you’re 59½ in order to withdraw from your account without any penalties.
+With both the pre-tax solo 401k and the Roth solo 401k, you have to wait until you’re 59½ in order to withdraw from your account without any penalties.
 If you withdraw early, you’re subject to a 10% fee and you have to pay taxes on however much you take out.